raheraperi/ehoa-ally-2/README.md

-# E Hoa - Ally Web App
+# E Hoa - Ally

-- New and improved version
-- Site mapping
-- Bootstrap
+> A safe space for allies and marginalised communities to connect and support each other.